pelithne/azure_ai_service/README.md

 The bicep templates in this repository helps you set up various Azure AI resources like Azure AI Hub, Azure OpenAI, Document Intelligence.
 Along with this a number of surrounding/supporting services like Keyvault, CosmosDB, Log Analytics and more are created.

+All the resources are created using modules, which are located under /modules.
+The modules are controlled from the main bicep file, called main.bicep.

 ## How to deploy this platform
 clone the repo